peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ReadUtf8ToString(
         System.IO.Stream stream);

  Reads a string in UTF-8 encoding from a data stream in full and returns that string.
-Replaces invalid encoding with the replacement character (U+FFFD).
+Replaces invalid encoding with the replacement character (U + FFFD).

       <b>Parameters:</b>

  * <i>stream</i>: A readable data stream.